Contrast-Security-OSS/docs/content/tools/extensions/AzureDevOpsExtension.md

 |NoteLimit |(Required) The maximum amount of vulnerabilities for the note severity | '0' |

 ### Step four - set job dependency
-> If you would like to prevent the execution of a job if the task fails, you must set the job to depend on the agentless job that includes the Contrast task.
+> **Note:** If you would like to prevent the execution of a job if the task fails, you must set the job to depend on the agentless job that includes the Contrast task.

 * Add the `dependsOn: ` property to the job you would like to prevent from executing.